Questions & Feedback

 Some days, nothing goes right — from a flat tire to a fender bender.
 These car safety and maintenance tips from your friends at Meemic can help you and your passengers stay safer wherever you travel — near or far.
 We hope you’ll bookmark this page and come back for our seasonal car safety tips.

 After all, we want our Members to be safe on the road.
-Safe drivers mean fewer accidents, and fewer accidents mean lower car insurance premiums for drivers in Michigan, Wisconsin, Illinois and Georgia!
+Safe drivers mean fewer accidents, and fewer accidents mean lower car insurance premiums for drivers!

 Automobile Safety Insurance

 Stating the obvious here: It’s best to avoid hitting potholes whenever possible.
 That’s easier to do if you’re driving cautiously, and not tailgating, so you have more time to see and react to any potholes you’re approaching.

 Did you know that half of all teens will be involved in a crash by the time they leave high school?
 It's true, but there are steps you can take to keep your teen drivers as safe as possible — even when you're not in the car with them.